LucasTheiss1/cibersecurity-desafio-phishing/README.md

 ![Phishing Result](phishing.jpeg)

-Once configured, the tool will capture credentials entered by users attempting to log in via the cloned Facebook page.
+Once configured, the tool will capture credentials entered by users attempting to log in via the cloned page.